6 min read

 1. Continue to engage with targeted post-purchase messaging

-One mistake that many brands may have made is ceasing targeted messaging once the purchase is done.
-Personalized post-purchase engagement can leave your customers a positive and lasting impression, and keep your brand top of mind when they need to make a repurchase.
+One mistake that many brands sometimes make is ceasing to engage customers with targeted messaging once the purchase is done.
+Personalized post-purchase engagement can leave your customers a positive and lasting impression and keep your brand top of mind when they need to make a repurchase.

-For example, keep customers engaged by helping them get the most out of their new purchase with useful information or relevant tips, such as a video of hair and make-up tutorials for customers who bought beauty products, or a blog post about parenting advice for someone who bought baby products.
+Our advice to make a repeat buyer out of someone is with engaging content.
+Keep customers engaged by helping them get the most out of their new purchase with useful information or relevant tips, such as a video of hair and make-up tutorials for customers who bought beauty products, or a blog post with parenting advice for someone who bought baby products.

 You can use a marketing automation platform to deliver this content through email, in-app messages, push notification, and more, in real time.